Swimming Pools & Spas

 Pool safety inspectors determine whether or not pools comply with the pool safety standards.
 Inspectors issue a pool safety certificate or a non-conformity notice.
 The notice will outline what needs to be done to make the pool compliant.

-An Application for a Pool Safety Certificate must be completed and returned to Council with the applicable fee.
+Alternatively application forms can be lodged over the counter, by email or by post.
+Please complete the Application for a Pool Safety Certificate form and return to Council with the applicable fee.

 Certificates are valid for one year for a shared pool and two years for a non-shared pool.